mozilla/teach-api/README.md

 ```

 You can then access the server from the host machine on the VM's IP address.
 For example, if the VM has an IP `192.168.1.1`, the host machine can access the teach-api via `http://192.168.1.1:8000`

+## Making a "staff" account, to use the `http://localhost:8000/admin` route

+In order to use the admin route, you will need to clear a user account by ensuring `is_staff = 1`.
+If the webmaker login username that you want to use is the same as the administrative user, you're done.
+Otherwise, after signing in with your webmaker user account once, connect to the `db.sqlite3` database file in the root directory ([SQLite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) for Firefox is highly recommended for working with Sqlite files), and in the `auth_users` table, update the record for your webmaker account such that `is_staff` has the value `1`.

+You should now be able to load up the administrative view for the teach-api via http://localhost:8000/admin

 ## Environment Variables